jrief/django-formset/docs/source/renderers.rst

 require multiple columns, varied widths, and additional alignment options.
 We therefore have to add the CSS classes ``row`` and ``col-XX`` to the wrapping elements, while rendering the form.
-One possibility would be to create a template and style each fields individually; this is the method described in :ref:field-by-field_.
+One possibility would be to create a template and style each fields individually; this is the method described in :ref:`field_by_field`.
 This however requires to create a template for each form, which contradicts the DRY-principle.

 .. _form grid: https://getbootstrap.com/docs/5.0/forms/layout/#form-grid